-- Digital images can’t be larger than 1200 pixels on the longest side and saved in JPGformat.
+- Digital images can’t be larger than 1200 pixels on the longest side and saved in JPEG format.

-- Inventory sheet with your name, date of birth, degree in which you are applying for (eg: BFA in Fine Art, Photography, Graphic Design, or Illustration), title, dimensions, materials and date of each piece must also accompany the submission.
+- Along with your portfolio, please submit an inventory sheet with your name, date of birth, degree for which you are applying (eg: BFA in Fine Art, Photography, Graphic Design, or Illustration), title, dimensions, materials, and date of each piece.
 This document must be saved as a PDF in order to upload it to SlideRoom with your portfolio.

 Please make sure that you have applied to the university before uploading your digital portfolio.

 Acceptance into St. John’s University (Bachelor of Fine Arts Program with a major in Graphic Design, Fine Arts, Photography, or Illustration) is a prerequisite for this scholarship.
 All students wishing to be considered for the program must also complete the Free Application for Federal Student Aid (FAFSA).
-Students from NYS, must also complete the New York State Tuition Assistance Application (TAP).
+Students from the state of New York, must also complete the New York State Tuition Assistance Application (TAP).

 Portfolios are evaluated on artistic expression and sensitivity, technique, and concept.
 For more information on the type of work that should be included in your portfolio, please visit our Portfolio Requirements Page.

-If you have any questions or comments, or would like to schedule an appointment with one of our faculty, please call us at 718-990-6250 or email email@example.com.
+If you have any questions or comments, or would like to schedule an appointment with one of our faculty members, please call 718-990-6250 or e-mail [email protected].